 Seven key steps to HTML5 streaming

-Live streaming can be confusing to newcomers.
+Live video streaming can be confusing to newcomers.
 Sure, there’s the easy way to go: Facebook streaming, for example, is one-tap.
 But Facebook Live and other social streaming platforms such as Youtube Live have serious limitations.

 If you need a more professional approach, things get a bit more complicated.
 Some people get lost in the maze of technical language.
 Don’t be like them.
 With the right preparation—including reading this post—you’ll be able to navigate live streaming terminology and technology with ease.

 This guide will walk you through seven key steps and considerations for HTML5 streaming.
 Let’s begin!